How to Write MVP Requirements That Developers Actually Understand

 The User Story Framework

 User stories are the gold standard for MVP requirements.
-They're simple, focused on value, and developers love them.

-As a [type of user], I want to [action] so that [benefit].
+Format: As a [type of user], I want to [action] so that [benefit].

 Examples: